Antibody Tests for Neurologic Diseases

 Background

-Autoantibodies to nervous system components have been detected in patients with neurologic symptoms such as paresthesias, weakness, and twitching.
+Autoantibodies to nervous system components have been detected in patients with neurologic symptoms such as paresthesia, weakness, and twitching.
 Many autoantibodies have been discovered and characterized; however, research is ongoing in the field of neuroimmunology and there remains a paucity of clinical trials in the peer-reviewed medical literature describing their usefulness in clinical practice.
 In a review on the use of autoantibodies as predictors of disease, Scofield (2004) stated that long-term large studies of outcome are needed to assess the use of assaying autoantibodies for prediction of disease.
 A review of laboratory testing in peripheral nerve disease indicated that the use of antibody assays should be very selective and should not be used as "screening" studies.
 Antibody testing often produces results that can be confusing; thus, a stepwise and directed approach to the evaluation of peripheral neuropathy utilizing clinical examination and electrodiagnostic testing can increase the yield of finding a treatable cause (Chang, 2002).

 Antibodies to Glycolipid and Glycoprotein-Related Saccharides (MAG, GM1, Asialo-GM1 (Anti-GA1), GD1a, GD1b, GQ1b, MAG-SGPG, Sulfatide) (See Appendix for Complete List)